 Orbital blowout fracture – The orbit is the bone that makes the socket around your eye.
 This is a pretty sturdy bone, but it lacks support behind it.
 Meaning that a direct and forceful impact to it may cause it to collapse backwards in the skull.
 This means that it can collapse the sinuses, especially when the orbital floor (a bone under the eye) also fractures; this bone is much weaker.
 When this occurs, the eye can actually descend into the sinus.
 This requires a very extensive repair which must rebuild the orbital floor (usually with a plate) and then restructure the orbit.
 The eye must also be carefully handled to not damage the optical nerve.
 This type of surgery usually requires revisions and is very painful, debilitating, and results in a long recovery.

 Did You Suffer a Broken Bone in a Queens Car Accident?
 Call Our Law Firm

 Broken bones may be one of the most common injuries in a motor vehicle accident, but that does not mean that they are less important or run-of-the-mill.
 To the contrary, broken bones can be particularly debilitating and disabling—especially if surgery is required to repair the damage done to the bone or joint.
-This is why victims needs to retain an experienced Queens car accident lawyer such as those at Cohen & Cohen Law Group, P.C.
+This is why victims needs to retain an experienced Queens car accident lawyer such as those at COHEN & COHEN PERSONAL INJURY LAWYERS, P.C.
 If you or a loved one were seriously injured in a motor vehicle accident, please call to learn what your rights are in a FREE consultation.
 Call to schedule by dialing 800-247-8164 or use our convenient and easy-to-use contact us box available here.